Whitecroft

 Whitecroft is a village in the Forest of Dean in west Gloucestershire, England.
 It is located in-between Bream and Yorkley.
 Whitecroft comes under the postal district of Lydney.

-The village has 1 pub - The Miners Arms (The Royal Oak having been closed for several years).
+The village has 1 pub - The Miners Arms (The Royal Oak having been closed for many years).
 Providing food, drink and accommodation.
 Whitecroft railway station, part of the Dean Forest Railway, is near the Miners Arms.

+A book titled 'Welcome to Dabdown' was written about the village by the author Jenny Care, published in 2018.